 No structure at Disney World stands taller than 200 feet.

 The Tower of Terror at Disney’s Hollywood Studios and Expedition Everest at Disney’s Animal Kingdom each stand exactly 199-feet tall.
 That’s no coincidence, either.
 Buildings taller than 200-feet are required to flash aviation lights.
 And, of course, that would ruin some of the magic.

 Admission used to cost the same price as a bottle of water does today.

-When Disney’s Magic Kingdom first opened in October 1971, admission set guests back just $3.50; adjusted for inflation, that’s about $21.
+When Disney’s Magic Kingdom first opened in October 1971, admission set guests back just $3.50—the price of a bottle of Dasani at Disney today.
+(Adjusted for inflation, that’s about $21.)
 Unfortunately, prices have skyrocketed, and a one-day pass now costs around $109.

 Disney World has a secret underground trash system.